While Qlik Sense Enterprise is a Windows only system, Butler SOS should be able to run on any OS where Node.js is available.

 A tool like Butler SOS should of course start automatically when the server it runs on is restarted.
 This can be achieved in at least a couple of ways:

-1. By far the best option is to turn Butler SOS into a Windows service.
-That way it will be started on server boot, restarted if it fails etc. There are various tools for doing this, with NSSM being a very, very good one.
-Butler SOS has been installed in lots of Sense clusters this way.
+By far the best option is to turn Butler SOS into a Windows service.
+That way it will be started on server boot, restarted if it fails etc. There are various tools for doing this, with NSSM being a very good one.
+Butler SOS has been installed in lots of Sense environments this way.

 2 - Linux and Mac OS